Books I Want To Read:

 • something (especially Deathbird Stories) by Harlan Ellison (rec. by Gaiman)

-• Fire Watch (rec from Bryson), Lincoln's Dreams, or Impossible Things (or maybe Inside Job) by Connie Willis
+• Fire Watch (rec from Bryson), Lincoln's Dreams, or Impossible Things (or maybe Inside Job) or Blackout (followed by All Clear) (rec by Bryson) by Connie Willis

 • Spin by Robert Wilson ?